 The record button can be found at the bottom right of the interface.
 It starts and stops recordings.

 The fullscreen toggle can be found at the bottom left of the interface.
-Tapping on this control puts MAVIS in/out of fullscreen mode.
+Tapping on this control puts Pro Camera in/out of fullscreen mode.
 You can enter fullscreen mode at any point - even while you are recording.

 Viewfinder flyout menu